castai/docs/docs/getting-started/external-cluster/eks/eks.md

 ![img.png](../../screenshots/connect-cluster-4.png)

 That’s it!
 Your cluster is onboarded.
-Now you can enable [optimization policies](../../../product-overview/console/policies.md) to keep your cluster configuration optimal.
+Now you can enable CAST AI [Autoscaler](../../../product-overview/console/autoscaler.md) to keep your cluster configuration optimal.

 ## Actions performed by the onboarding script